Welcome to InnoWorks!

 University of Pennsylvania InnoWorks

-InnoWorks News Updates
+InnoWorks News

-Thanks to your support and votes, MIT InnoWorks was honored with the 2011 MIT Global Challenge Community Choice Award for the InnoBox Project.
+MIT InnoWorks was honored with the 2011 MIT Global Challenge Community Choice Award for the InnoBox Project.
 InnoBox also won the 2011 MIT IDEAS (Innovation, Development, Enterprise, Action and Service) Challenge Grand Prize!

 InnoBox Science and Engineering Kit